sparkflows/sparkflows-docs/docs/tutorials/analytics/distribution-graphs.rst

 Distribution Graphs
 ===================

 This workflow reads a CSV file.
-It then Plots graphs of distribution of data by Week, Month & Year.
+It then plots graphs of distribution of data by Week, Month & Year.

-Worklow
+Workflow
 -------

 Below is the workflow.
 It does the following: